IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-use-cases.md

 - **Hyperparameter tuning**
 - **Web scraping**

 Serverless Providers are constantly competing to give each function large amounts of concurrent execution with guaranteed memory and execution time in order to perform such tasks.
+In fact, some researchers are using Serverless in conjunction with technologies such as [Apache Spark](https://spark.apache.org/) which requires more dedicated compute resources for performing these tasks.

 {% hint style="tip" %}
 Analytic workloads are one of the fastest growing use cases for Serverless especially using the Python language.
 IBM has created the [PyWren project](https://github.com/pywren/pywren-ibm-cloud) to provide libraries and examples that help you quickly build analytic application by integrating data from open source projects like [Jupyter](https://jupyter.org/) and [TensorFlow](https://www.tensorflow.org/).